mudita/mudita-center/quickstart.md

 ## Enable Developer mode inside the application

 To run additional Developer mode in Mudita Center, tap on the right button of your mouse and select "Enable developer mode".
 You can also toggle it on/off using `Ctrl`/`Cmd`+`D` keys.
-When Developer mode is enabled, `Ctrl`/`Cmd`+`P` toggles simulating phone connection.
+When Developer mode is enabled you can:
+- `Ctrl`/`Cmd`+`P` toggles simulating Mudita Pure connection.
+- `Ctrl`/`Cmd`+`B` toggles simulating Mudita Harmony connection.

 Using Developer mode you can:

-- simulate a connected Mudita Pure phone
+- simulate a connected Mudita Pure device
+- simulate a connected Mudita Harmony device
 - load/clear default 'placeholder' topics in the "Messages" view
 - load/clear default 'placeholder' contacts in the "Contacts" view
 - load/clear default 'placeholder' events in the "Calendar" view